cloudfoundry/uaa/docs/UAA-APIs.md

 ## Configuration Options

-These options are expected to be set in configuration files.
+Several modes of operation and other optional features can be set in configuration files.
 Settings for a handful of standard scenarios can be externalized and switched using environment variables or system properties.

 *  **Internal username/password authentication source**

-    The UAA will contain a user account database.
-This account can be used for password based authentication similar to existing Cloud Foundry user accounts.
-The UAA accounts could be configured with password policy such as length, accepted/required character types, expiration times, reset policy, etc.
+    The UAA manages a user account database.
+These accounts can be used for password based authentication similar to existing Cloud Foundry user accounts.
+The UAA accounts can be configured with password policy such as length, accepted/required character types, expiration times, reset policy, etc.

 * **Other Authentication sources**